yusuftaufiq/laravel-books-api/README.md

 If you are interested in exploring this app, you can check to start from [`routes/api.php`](./routes/api.php), [`app/`](./app/) folder & [`tests/`](./tests/) folder.

 ## Further reading
-In addition to the [official documentation](https://laravel.com/docs/9.x/) from Laravel, the following is a reference article that helps the development of this application and may be of interest to you:
+In addition to the [official documentation](https://laravel.com/docs/9.x/) from Laravel, here are some reference articles that help the development of this application and may be of interest to you:
 - https://ashallendesign.co.uk/blog/how-to-make-your-laravel-app-more-testable
 - https://www.larashout.com/creating-custom-facades-in-laravel
 - https://timacdonald.me/using-laravels-policies-route-model-binding-without-eloquent/